mbcarbone/clickMe/README.md

 This function was a simple, custom virtual machine that processed bytecode.

 ## The VM had five opcodes:
-1. Store a value in memory buffer
+1. Store a value in memory buffer.
+2. Store a value in memory **Buffer 2** (the 4-byte key).
-3. Perform addition or subtraction on buffer 1 and store in buffer
+3. Perform addition or subtraction on buffer 1 and store in buffer.
-4. Perform an XOR operation between buffers 3 and 3, writing the result to the final flag buffer.
+4. Perform an XOR operation between Buffer 3 (the intermediate values) and Buffer 2 (the 4-byte key), writing the result to the final Flag Buffer.
+5. Halt execution.

-5. Halt execution.The bytecode for this VM was the anonymous file downloaded in Phase 1.
+The bytecode for this VM was the anonymous file downloaded in Phase 1.

 ### Flag Recovery
 By writing a Python script to emulate the VM and feeding it the anonymous bytecode, the final flag was generated.